jennyluciav/DLNDF/notes.md

 * Embedding sizes, for text, are generally between 50-200 but could even be anywhere up to 1000

 ### Embeddings and Word2Vec

+* A method which represents data with lower dimensional vectors to improve the networks learning ability by allowing the network to more efficiently process data with a large number of classes.
+* With word embeddings, the network is able to learn semantic relationships between words.
+Word embeddings are learned with Word2Vec